electricimp/Rocky/README.md

 <div id="rocky_use"><h3>use(<i>callback</i>)</h3></div>

-This method allows you to attach a request-processing middleware, or array of middlewares, to the global Rocky object.
+This method allows you to attach application-specific handlers, called “middleware”, or an array of middlewares, to the global Rocky object.
 Please see [**Middleware**](#middleware) for more information.

 #### Parameters ####